-Static and dynamic rules are also the ingredients of the action language C [15, 16].
-Static rules in C are of the form caused J if ${\cal H}$ while dynamic rules are of the form caused J if H after O where J and H are formulae such that any literal in them is a fluent literal, and O is any formula such that any literal in it is a fluent or an action literal.
+Static and dynamic rules are also the bricks of the action language \mathcal{C} [16, 15].
+Static rules in \mathcal{C} are of the form caused J if H while dynamic rules are of the form caused J if H after O where J and H are formulae such that any literal in them is a fluent literal and O is any formula such that any literal in it is a fluent or an action literal.
 The formula O is the precondition of the dynamic rule and the static rule caused J if H is its postcondition.
-The semantic of C is based on causal theories[15].
-Causal theories are sets of rules of the form caused J if H, each such rule meaning: If H is true this is an explanation for J. A basic principle of causal theories is that something is true iff it is caused by something else.
+The semantic of \mathcal{C} is based on causal theories [15].
+Casual theories are sets of rules of the form caused J if H meaning: If H is true this is an explanation for J. Within causal theories is that something is true iff it is caused by something else.
 Given any action program P, a state s and a set of actions K, we consider the causal theory T given by the static rules of P and the postconditions of the dynamic rules whose preconditions are true in $s \cup K$.
-Then s' is a possible resulting state iff it is a causal model of T.
+Then s' is a possible resulting state iff it is a casual model of T. For a more detailed background on action languages see [12].